uchicago-cs/cmsc22000/website/hw/hw6.rst

 Each run will use the appropriate operating system.
 Make the above change and commit/push the change to give it a try.

--  [10 points] Take the URL of the run you just produced, and paste it into Gradescope (under “Task 2.1: Multiple operating systems”).
+-  Take the URL of the run you just produced, and paste it into Gradescope (under “Task 2.1: Multiple operating systems”).

 However, our builds are still using GCC in every job.
 Unfortunately,